Haylee’s Halo Hospitalization Hacks

-- The reaction you show will play a big role in your child’s self-esteem after the halo is placed.
+- Your reaction will play a big role in your child’s self-esteem after the halo is placed.

 - Have a “halo” placed on a doll during surgery to surprise them with post-op.

-- To avoid parent burn out, take breaks during tutoring, therapies, activities, or ask for a child life specialist to sit with your child while you refuel.
+- Take breaks!
+During tutoring, therapies, activities, or ask for a child life specialist to sit with your child while you refuel.
+Avoid parent burn out.

-- Take before and after pictures to compare the final results!
+- Take before and after pictures, you will appreciate comparing the final results!

-- Encourage conversations with their classmates before the hospitalization.
+- For school-aged children, encourage conversations with their class-mates prior to the hospitalization.
 Once hospitalized, video chatting is a good way to keep your child connected with their peers.

-- Our first video chat consisted of an open Question & Answer from Tenleigh’s class!
-Overall, this helped normalize the halo and eased the transition back to school.
+- Our first video chat consisted of an open Question & Answer from Tenleigh’s classmates and teachers!
+Overall, this helped normalize the halo and made the transition back to school smooth.

 - Become a member of every single rewards program out there!
-Every penny counts!
+Every dime counts!